through life-style choices. With support and guidance

 Institutes Of Health, if you are overweight, you are more likely to develop health problems, such as heart disease, stroke,

-, certain types of cancer, gout, and gallbladder disease.
+diabetes, certain types of cancer, gout, and gallbladder disease.
 Being overweight can also cause problems such a sleep apnea

 and osteoarthritis.
 The more overweight you are, the higher your risk is for developing health problems.
 Weight loss

 can help to improve the harmful effects of being overweight, but many overweight people have difficulty reaching their "ideal"

 weight.
 Studies now show that people can improve their health by losing as little as 10 to 20 pounds, or 10% of their